$L^2$-critical nonuniqueness for the 2D Navier-Stokes equations: Introduction

 \subsection{Organization}

-The rest of the paper is organized as follows. \begin{enumerate} \item We prove all the main theorems stated in the introduction in Section \ref{sec:outline}. \item In Section \ref{sec:proof_main_prop} we construct the building blocks, accelerating jets, define the velocity perturbation, and decompose the resulting Reynolds stress. \item Section \ref{sec:proof_step_2} is devoted to estimating the velocity perturbation and the Reynolds stress error.
-We specify the oscillation, concentration, and acceleration parameters, and show that the inductive assumption of the iteration Proposition~\ref{prop:main} are satisfied. \item We recall the uniqueness of weak solution in $C_tL^2$ in Appendix~\ref{sec:append_weak} and the conservation of energy for vanishing viscosity solutions to the 2D Euler equations with initial vorticity in $L^p$, $p>1$ in Appendix~\ref{sec:append_zeroviscosity}.
+The rest of the paper is organized as follows. \begin{enumerate} \item In Section \ref{sec:outline}, we prove all the main theorems stated in the introduction assuming the main Proposition \ref{prop:main} of the convex integration iteration. \item Section \ref{sec:proof_main_prop} constitutes the first step of the proof of Proposition \ref{prop:main}---we construct the building blocks, accelerating jets, define the velocity perturbation, and decompose the resulting Reynolds stress. \item Section \ref{sec:proof_step_2} is devoted to estimating the velocity perturbation and the Reynolds stress error.
+We specify the oscillation, concentration, and acceleration parameters, and show that the inductive assumption of the iteration Proposition~\ref{prop:main} are satisfied. \item We show the the conservation of energy for vanishing viscosity solutions to the 2D Euler equations with initial vorticity in $L^p$, $p>1$ in Appendix~\ref{sec:append_zeroviscosity}.
 In Appendices~\ref{sec:append_improved_holder}, \ref{sec:append_antidiv} we recall some technical inequalities and properties of the antidivergence operators used in the convex integration scheme. \end{enumerate}